holivieri/Template/README.md

 ### Includes

-Angular 8 front end
+## Angular 8 front end

-	This frontend application connect to the Web API to authenticate, register or create users.
+	This frontend application connects to the Web API to authenticate, register or create users.

-.NET Core 3.1 Backend (web Api)
+## .NET Core 3.1 Backend (web Api)

 This solution (updated to .net core 3.1) has two different environemnt This app is going to use the port 5500, you can change it.